 Choosing Which Rose Plant to Grow

 Because of the fragrance and attractively symmetrical nature of the flowers, one would think that this is enough criterion to decide what kind of rose to grow in the garden.

-Although garden roses may have been made fool-proof through years and years of breeding and selection, one must look at several factors in choosing which rose or rose bushes to plant (2).
+Although garden roses and other rose types may have been made fool-proof through years and years of breeding and selection, one must look at several factors in choosing which rose or rose bushes to plant (2).